Generic Name: fingolimod (fin GOE li mod)

 How should I take Gilenya?

 Take Gilenya exactly as prescribed by your doctor.
-Do not take in larger or smaller amounts or for longer than recommended.
-Follow the directions on your prescription label.
+Follow all directions on your prescription label.
+Do not take this medicine in larger or smaller amounts or for longer than recommended.

 You will receive your first dose of Gilenya in a hospital setting where your heart rhythm can be monitored, in case the medication causes serious side effects.
 Your blood pressure and heart rate will be constantly monitored for at least 6 hours after your first dose of Gilenya.